-Washington blamed Iran for attacking but Iran denied any role in the attack.
+Washington blamed Iran for the attack, but Iran denied any role.
 Trump called off a retaliatory attack last week on the nation at the last minute, preventing exponential gains in oil.

-The markets have reemerged from the risks and now waiting to get positive information related to the US Sino trade talks during the G20 meeting.
-One of the key factors having a strong impact on crude is the decline in demand.
+The markets have reemerged from the risks and are now waiting for positive information about the US-Sino trade talks during the G20 meeting.
+One of the key factors strongly impacting crude is the decline in demand.

 Slowing economic growth and weak manufacturing data by the Federal Reserve Bank of Dallas created further worries related to it.
 Supply in the sector is expected to remain tight as the OPEC + alliance has extended the deal to curb production to restore price.